iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements

-These are the testament for my discipline, dedication, memory, processing speed, competence, consistency, resilience, hard/smart work, internal motivation, high achiever mindset
+These are the testament for my discipline, dedication, memory, processing speed, competence, consistency, resilience, hard/smart work, internal motivation, high achiever mindset.
+I know what it takes to reach mastery.
+I have been through the process.

 •Under Top-5/100+ teams, declared champions in the Scilab Toolbox Hackathon conducted by FOSSEE, IIT Bombay, 2020